ifd3f/astrid.tech-old/blog/2020-06-16-hdl-react/index.md

 ![An illustration of the relative spacetime distortion effected by different objects.
 The Sun causes very little distortion.
 A neutron star causes more distortion.
 A black hole causes even more distortion, and node_modules goes off the page.](./node_modules_meme.png)

-In React, you basically have components
+In React, you basically have components that